What is a Rhinoplasty?

 A wide range of aesthetic goals can be met at our cosmetic surgery practice.
-Surgeon Dr. Jennifer Parker Porter is one of the area’s best in cosmetic nose surgery, and can alter the size of your nose, change the shape of the tip or the bridge, adjust the width of the nostrils, or alter the angle of the nose in relation to the upper lip.
+Our Facial Plastic Surgeons are some of the area’s best in cosmetic nose surgery, and can alter the size of your nose, change the shape of the tip or the bridge, adjust the width of the nostrils, or alter the angle of the nose in relation to the upper lip.
 Rhinoplasty can remove a hump and improve nasal disproportion.
 In addition to achieving cosmetic improvements, the procedure can also be employed to correct problems resulting from nose injuries and can help relieve certain breathing difficulties.

 How Is a Cosmetic Nose Surgery Procedure Performed?

 There are two basic methods for performing cosmetic nose surgery, the open method and the closed method.
 At our Maryland-based Rhinoplasty Centre, Dr. Jennifer Parker Porter and Dr. Jigar Sitapara have extensive experience with both methods.
 During an open rhinoplasty procedure your surgeon will make a small incision along the columella.
 The columella is the strip of tissue that separates the nostrils.
 An open rhinoplasty tends to leave a tiny scar, but the scar is hardly visible because it is strategically placed in an area that is usually in shadow.
 If a closed rhinoplasty procedure is performed then the sites of incision will all be internal, rather than external.